 The school’s placement rate for nursing graduates ranges from 98 percent to 100 percent.

-The MU Sinclair School of Nursing produces the most baccalaureate graduates of any nursing school in Missouri.
+The MU Sinclair School of Nursing is one of the largest producers of BSN graduates in the state of Missouri.

 The MU Sinclair School of Nursing created the vision for TigerPlace, a facility that combines cutting-edge technology and current research to enable older adults to continue living there longer, a practice called Aging in Place (AIP).